Who is involved in GATE?

 Do I need to relocate to Orange to participate in the GATE?

 Relocation to Orange is not required by the GATE however intensive periods of courses are held in Orange.

-GATE Incubation is a 12 week part time program that includes intensive at least 2 workshops of 3-4 days across the 12 week period.
+GATE Incubation is a bespoke part time program up to 306 months that includes intensive at least 2 workshops of 3-4 days.

 GATE Acceleration is a 6 month part time program that includes various intensive periods in Orange depending on the applicant's needs.